Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 Small groups

 No jostling for the best spot or straining to hear on this tour!
-We limit groups to 15 guests so you can have the intimate experience you expect — with plenty of space for comfort and questions.
+I limit groups to 15 guests so you can have the intimate experience you expect — with plenty of space for comfort and questions.

 Gently paced